Altinn/altinn-studio-docs/content/app/development/configuration/authentication/_index.en.md

 ---
-title: Configuration of authentification
+title: Configuration of authentication
-linktitle: Authentification
+linktitle: Authentication
-description: Some configurations can be usefull when it comes to authentification
+description: Some configurations can be useful when it comes to authentication
 weight: 800
 ---